Doncaster Rovers Belles L.F.C.: Later years

 After the Belles' second double in three years, long-serving manager Paul Edmunds considered retirement.
 He was persuaded to stay when three of the club's top players left for Knowsley United, who had reconstituted as Liverpool Ladies.
 Edmunds drafted in youngsters Claire Utley from the youth team and Vicky Exley from Sheffield Wednesday, but injuries to key players saw the team limp to a third-place finish in the Premier Division.
 In summer 1995 Edmunds stood down to be replaced by Mel Woodhall.
 A fixture backlog at the end of season 1995–96 saw Croydon playing five games in ten days, winning four and drawing one to erode the Belles' 13-point lead and win the National Premier Division on goal difference.
-In March 1996 the Belles played Wembley in the Premier League Cup final.
+In March 1996 the Belles played at Wembley in the Premier League Cup final.
 They conceded an injury-time penalty kick to draw 2–2 and then lost the penalty shootout.

 In 1997 manager Julie Chipchase ascribed the loss of the Belles' pre-eminent status to a rise in the standards of other teams.
 In 1996–97 the club had been knocked out of both Cups by eventual winners Millwall Lionesses, and finished second in the League to Arsenal.
 The next two seasons saw third-placed finishes for the Belles, while 1999–2000 resulted in another FA Women's Cup final appearance when holders Arsenal were beaten in the semi-final.
 The final at Bramall Lane ended in a controversial 2–1 loss to Croydon, after Karen Walker had a penalty saved by Pauline Cope and Croydon scored a disputed winning goal.
 Five days later Croydon became the first club to retain the National Premier Division title.
 A 6–0 win over Aston Villa ensured a finish one point ahead of the second-placed Belles.